 - If you must check out something you see on the side of your social media feed (how can you say no to socks with your dog’s face all over them?), type the company name into your web browser, rather than clicking links.

 - Protect your credit and debit card numbers.
 If you have an option to use a payment service such as Apple Pay, Google Pay or even PayPal, use them.
 These apps don’t even use your card number so there’s no chance of prying eyes taking a peek.
 Plus, you don’t even have to take your card out of your wallet.

 - If you get a phone call from an unknown number, send it to voicemail.
 You can always call back if it’s important.
 And if they’re claiming they have a way to save you money or get you out of debt faster, it’s more than likely a scam.
 If you’re struggling to make ends meet.
-Give us a call or fill out this form.
+Give us a call or chat with us.
 We’re here to help and don’t want to see you sucked into one of these scams.

 - Same thing goes for text messages, if it sounds too good to be true, it probably is.
 Just as you would for an email, avoid clicking on links and instead go straight to the company site.

 - If you’re shopping in stores, run your card as a credit, instead of debit.
 This provides extra protection in case the number is stolen.
 And makes it easier to get your money back.

 - Check your bank accounts more often during the holidays than you might otherwise.
 If you haven’t downloaded our mobile app, we highly encourage you to do so.
 It makes it simple to check charges.
 By and large, mobile apps downloaded from the official app stores are safe to use.
 Just make sure to verify it is the correct app specifically for your bank or credit union.
 If you can’t be sure, give them a call